thoughtbot/bourbon/readme.md

 **Position**

-Position is a shorthand notation for setting the position of elements in your page.
+Shorthand notation for setting the position of elements in your page.

 Instead of writing: